EN

 Building Data Pipelines

-In this section presumes that you know what is Kafka and its core components.
-This section focus on how to build simple data pipeline using Kafka.
-To Build data pipeline we need following services,
+This section presumes that you know what is Kafka and its core components.
+This section focuses on how to build a simple data pipeline using Kafka.
+To Build a data pipeline we need the following services,

 1. Broker